sidpalas/devops-directive-website/content/_index.md

 # DevOps Directive

-## The place for DevOps and Cloud Infrastructure content.

 ---

+## A place for DevOps and Cloud infrastructure content.

 ### Recent Posts: